The Secret World

-The Secret World is a massively multiplayer online role-playing video game set in a modern-day real world under attack from occult forces.
+The Secret World is a massively multiplayer online role-playing video game with a dark urban fantasy theme, in which players play characters defending the world from occult threats.

+Overview

 Ragnar Tørnquist led development of the initial game for Funcom.
 The Secret World uses a subscription-optional, buy-to-play business model, requiring players only to buy the game with no additional subscription fees, with additional benefits to those members still paying a subscription.

 In 2017, The Secret World was relaunched as Secret World Legends.